tmarrs/presentations/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/projects/README.md

      * [JSON Pointer Tester](http://www.jsonpointer.com)
   * Extend the JSON Pointer Mocha/Chai spec that we saw earlier:
     * Borrow the code from the [Search Examples](https://github.com/tmarrs/presentations/blob/master/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/examples/search/search-test)
-    * Add the additional JSON Pointer queries at the end of the test.
+    * Add the additional JSON Pointer queries at the end of the `json-pointer-spec.js` spec.
   * Caveats:
     * In the tester, start your JSON Pointer expressions with `/airports`
     * In the Mocha/Chai specs, start your JSON Pointer expressions with `/` (i.e., omit `airports`).